getsentry/rfcs/text/0003-browser-js-built-in-metrics.md

 # Summary

 This RFC details expanding list of built-in performance metrics for the browser JavaScript SDK, with additional data the Browser SDK captures.
-It propose adding two metrics that are already captured by the SDK: `connection.rtt` and `connection.downlink`, and three brand new metrics that are not yet captured, `device.memory`, `hardware.concurrency`, and `long_task.count`.
+It propose adding a metric that is already captured by the SDK: `connection.rtt`, and a brand new metric that is not yet captured, `inp`.

 Note: References to `performance metrics` (external name) are equivalent to `measurements` (internal name) for the purpose of this document.